svpuli/workshop-microservices/README.md

-# Microservices - is that easy?
+# Microservices - it's that easy?

 Welcome to the **Microservices - is that easy?** workshop.

-The goal of this workshop is to provide a general overview about the development challenges and bennefits in a Microservices architecture.
+The goal of this workshop is to provide a general overview about the development challenges and benefits in a Microservices architecture.

 ## System Requirements